 Mechanism

 In our other discussions, we often referred to objects as “black bodies.”
-These are entities that efficiently absorb and emit various frequencies of infrared light.
-In most cases, we simplified our calculations by assuming an emissivity (ε) value close to one.
-But gases?
-Oh no, they play by totally different rules.
+These are things that absorb and emit all frequencies of infrared light efficiently, and we simplified the calculations by taking emissivity (ε) close to one.
+Gases don’t work like that at all.

 Gases are made of molecules that only vibrate in very specific ways, unlike solids or liquids, which have all kinds of jiggly motion going on.
-Take carbon dioxide (CO₂), for example.
-As dry ice (its solid form), CO₂ is a complex, vibrating mess.
-But as a gas?
-It sticks to a few very specific dance moves.
-This pickiness means gases only absorb and emit certain types of light.
+Take carbon dioxide (CO₂).
+As dry ice, its solid form, CO₂ is a complex vibrating mess, but as a gas it’s restricted to a few specific modes.
+That’s why gases only absorb and emit certain kinds of light.

-For black bodies, ε close to one is a good assumption, but gases?
-Their ε values are much, much lower because they’re incredibly picky about which light waves they interact with.
+For black bodies, ε close to one is a good assumption, but gases’ ε values are much, much lower because they’re incredibly picky about which light waves they interact with.

 Now, most of the colors we see around us come from electrons hopping between energy levels, absorbing or emitting light in the process.
-But gas molecules?
-They’re relatively simple, with big gaps between their electron energy levels.
+But gas molecules are relatively simple, with big gaps between their electron energy levels.
 This means they mostly mess around with ultraviolet light, which we can’t see.
-There are a few exceptions, though—chlorine gas looks green, and nitrogen dioxide (NO₂) has that ugly brownish smog color.
+There are a few exceptions, though: chlorine gas looks green, and nitrogen dioxide (NO₂) has that ugly brownish smog color.

 Vibration